 Cain

-A former competitor in the King’s Champion Tournament sponsored by Duke Perrington, he was sadistic and brutal.
+Cain was a former competitor in the King’s Champion Tournament, he was sponsored by Duke Perrington and was sadistic.
 Unbeknownst to the other competitors, he was using dark magic.

 Sam Cortland